Garibaldi (fish): Territoriality

-Female Spawning-Site Selection
+Female spawning-site selection

 Females will travel considerable distances during breeding season, encountering courting males and don't just spawn automatically with the mate nearest to her territory.
 She has standards, favoring nests that already contain eggs.
 Females will selectively spawn with males whose nests contain eggs that are less than three days old, over males with empty nests or those guarding mostly older eggs.
 They will also always lay their eggs adjacent to younger eggs.
 Depositing eggs among other females would confer the advantage of reduced risk of predation per egg through the diluting effect (there is a per capita reduction in predation risk when spawning in nests with eggs).

 When choosing empty nests, female Garibaldi base their decision on algal growth.
 They prefer nests with the greatest amount of dense turf algae with short or medium growth.
 As this may be a reflection of the amount of energy a male devotes to nest tending, serving as an indicator of ability to invest in paternal care and/or parental experience.